 Gut Bacteria – The bacteria in our gut have the ability to produce or degrade histamines as well as remain neutral.
 Lactobacillus reuteri (ATCC PTA 6475), Streptococcus thermophilus, Lactobacillus casei, and various strains of E. coli are known to produce histamines.
 When histamine producing strains outweigh histamine degrading strains (i.e gut dysbiosis), symptoms can start to surface.

 Small Intestine Bacterial Overgrowth (SIBO) – Histamine is formed when bacteria in the gut break down the amino acid histidine, which is why an overgrowth could increase the production of histamine in the body.
-SIBO also causes inflammation in the gut, which can contribute to a lower production of DAO enzymes.
+SIBO also causes inflammation in the gut, which can contribute to lower production of DAO enzymes.
 One of the biggest risk factors for SIBO is low stomach acid.

 Irritable Bowel Syndrome (IBS) – In a recent study, 58% of patients with IBS experienced GI symptoms from histamine-releasing foods.
 IBS patients have an increased number of mucosal mast cells (which release histamine) in the rectum, colon, ileum and jejunum as compared to those without IBS.
 A recent study revealed the FODMAP diet “may significantly improve IBS symptoms” by reducing histamines in the gut (as compared to those not on the diet).